thorix/vagrant-wireguard/README.md

 # Vagrant with WireGuard

-WireGuard uses kernel level code that makes using Docker harder.
-In some cases it might make more sense to use a VM in the name of isolation and secuirty.
-This setup will create a VM using libviurt and install wiregaurd.
-Look in `provision.sh` to see what is being install in the VM.
+WireGuard uses kernel-level code that makes using Docker harder.
+In some cases, it might make more sense to use a VM in the name of isolation and security.
+This setup will create a VM using Libviurt and install Wiregaurd.
+Look in `provision.sh` to see what is being installed in the VM.

 # Host setup (before this VM can run)
-Before you can use this setup you will need vagrant [Vagrant](https://www.vagrantup.com/downloads.html) You will also need to install libvirt
+Before you can use this setup you will need vagrant [Vagrant](https://www.vagrantup.com/downloads.html) You will also need to install Libvirt
 ```
 sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils libguestfs-tools genisoimage virtinst libosinfo-bin
 sudo adduser $USER libvirt-qemu